This information applies to Scotland.

-This applies even if the baby is stillborn or only lives for a short time.
-The doctor or midwife attending the delivery must issue a medical certificate of stillbirth and this certificate is used to register the birth.
+This applies even if the baby is stillborn or lives only for a short time.
+The doctor or midwife will issue a medical certificate of stillbirth, and this certificate is used to register the birth.

-There is no fee for registering a birth.
-However, there are fees for getting copies of birth certificates.
-For details, see under heading Getting copies of a birth certificate.
+Registering a birth is free.
+However, there are fees for getting copies of a birth certificate.

 Where to register a birth

-If the birth takes place when the mother is at sea or in an aircraft the administrative officer on the vessel or craft must record the details and send them to the National Records of Scotland.
-For address, see under heading Further information.
+If the birth takes place when the mother is at sea or in an aircraft, the administrative officer on the vessel or craft must record the details and send them to the National Records of Scotland.

 Who can register a birth

-If the natural parents of the child are married, either the mother or the father can provide the information to the Registrar who will register the birth.
+If the natural parents of the child are married, either the mother or the father can provide the required information to the registrar, who will register the birth.

-- the mother can provide the information to the Registrar even when she is under 16, or
+- the mother can provide the information to the registrar even if she's under 16

 - the father can provide the information but only if he has the agreement of the mother.
 She must give this agreement by signing a declaration (Form DPM) and the father must sign a declaration (Form 27).
-From 4 May 2006, if an unmarried father jointly registers the birth of his child with the child's mother he will automatically acquire parental responsibilities and rights towards the child.
+If an unmarried father jointly registers the birth of his child with the child's mother, he will automatically acquire parental responsibilities and rights towards the child.

-If neither the natural mother nor the natural father or, in the case of a same-sex female couple from 1 September 2009, the natural mother or her partner, can provide information to the Registrar, any of the following people can provide the information:-
+If neither the natural mother nor the natural father nor, in the case of a same-sex female couple, the natural mother or her partner can provide information to the registrar, any of the following people can provide the information:

 - someone living in the house where the child was born